 John Walter Neumann

-The only child of John E. (Jim) and Marjorie Heiser Neumann, John was born in San Francisco, California.
+The only child of John E. (Jim) and Marjorie Heiser Neumann, John was born in San Francisco, California, on August 14, 1945.
 When he was six, the family moved to Lodi, California, where his maternal grandparents lived and where his parents had graduated from Lodi Academy in the 1930s.
 His father was a mortician, having been introduced to that profession when attending academy and residing in the Salas home, a family that had a mortuary business.
 The Neumanns returned to Lodi to work for that same family when John was about six, knowing it would be a good place to live and to educate their son.

 John started piano lessons in third grade with Lola B. Wilkinson and continued with her until he graduated from Lodi Academy in 1963.
 In his junior year he was invited to sing in the Lodians, a select choral group at Lodi, directed by William Murphy.
 He served as student conductor of the group in his senior year.

 Although earlier in his academy years he was thinking of being a meteorologist, by the time he enrolled at Pacific Union College he had decided to pursue music teaching as a career.
 He enrolled in the music program with piano as his performing area and graduated in 1968 with a B.S. degree in music education.

 In 1969 he was drafted into the U.S. Army, where he distinguished himself as a medic in the Vietnam War.
 For his service he was awarded a Silver Star, Purple Heart, and Combat Medical Badge.
 In 1997 he was presented with his burial flag, a rare honor given to only a few.